CRollins6020/CRollins6020/User-Guides/rag-implementation-guide.md

 ## 6. LLM Integration

-Effectively connecting retrieval results to the LLM is crucial for generating accurate, context-aware responses.
+Effectively connecting retrieval results with the Large Language Model is crucial for generating accurate, context-aware responses.

 ### 6.1 Model Selection